Formulation and convergence of the finite volume method for conservation laws on spacetimes with boundary: Global estimates and convergence analysis

 Inserting this in the last inequality yields

 This proves the first assertion of the Lemma.
 Noting that for $U(u)=u^2$ we have

 yields the second assertion. \end{proof}

-Let us choose a finite number of charts covering $M$ (once and for all, independent of $h$) in such a way that (for $h$ small enough) each element of our triangulation is contained in one chart domain.
+Let us choose a finite number of charts covering $M$ (once and for all, independent of the triangulation) in such a way that (for any sufficiently fine triangulation) each element of our triangulation is contained in one chart domain.
 These charts induce $n$-forms $\alpha_{e^0}$ corresponding to Hausdorff measures on the faces $e^0$.
 Then we define for any $\psi \in \Dcal(M)$ and cell $K\in \Tau$ with vertical face $e^0\in \del^0K$

 \begin{lemma}[Global entropy inequalities] Let $\Omega$ be a convex entropy flux field and $\psi \in \Dcal(M)$ a non-negative test-function supported in $M \setminus \Hcal_T$.
 Then the finite volume approximation satisfies the following global entropy inequality